ImageMagick/Usage-Markdown/draw/index.md

     It is important to remember that the backslash is the *only* special character that the IM draw string handles.
     Also its reason for existence is purely to allow you to escape any 'IM draw string quotes', such as we used above for the double quotes.
-    Beyond this, all the other weirdness is caused by the UNIX command line shell, and not IM.
+    Beyond this, all the other weirdness is caused by the Unix command line shell, and not IM.

     PS-DOS has its own weirdness, and I would appreciate input on escaping special characters when using IM from environment.